scimusmn/transit/README.md

 # Transit

-Python helped scripts for dealing with maps, specifically GeoTIFFs
+Python helper scripts for dealing with maps, specifically GeoTIFFs

 ## Usage
 See what it can do with: